 - Release of transcripts and diplomas

 For students that wish to have additional flexibility in making their tuition payment, NDSU offers a payment plan.
-Enrollment for the Spring semester will begin in mid-December and ends in late-January.
+Enrollment for the Spring semester will begin in mid-December and ends on January 23, 2019.

 Payment Plan Highlights: